zorrowang/LeetCode/docs/Languages/Java/data-structure/String.md

 s.capacity();     // returns 24
 ```

-- _StringBuffer capacity()_: returns a reference to this updated object.
+- _StringBuffer append()_: returns the reference to this updated object.

 ```java
 StringBuffer s = new StringBuffer("LeetCode");